-While staff is supportive of allowing a full credit for those publicly accessible improvements, particularly since the developer will be maintaining the property, there is a significant discrepancy in the Preliminary Cost Estimates prepared by the developer (approximately \$4.4 million), the City (approximately \$3.2 million), and HARD (approximately \$3.4 million), which makes it difficult to determine the full amount of the credit.
-As noted above, HARD recommended that the improvements be capped at \$3.4 million which would guarantee about \$1 million in park fees to the District; however, staff does not believe that capping the total credit is consistent with HMC Section 10-16.47 which specifically states that public park and recreation improvements provided by the developer shall be credited against the fees or dedication required by the ordinance.
+Proposed Conditions of Approval Nos.
+44 and 45 would allow for a full credit for those publicly accessible improvements; however, it is important to acknowledge the significant discrepancy in the Preliminary Cost Estimates prepared by the developer (approximately \$4.4 million), the City (approximately \$3.2 million), and HARD (approximately \$3.4 million), which makes it difficult to determine the full amount of the credit with this entitlement.

+As noted above, HARD recommended that the improvements be capped at \$3.4 million, which would guarantee about one million dollars in park in-lieu fees; however, staff does not believe that capping the total credit without knowing the true costs of the improvements is consistent with HMC Section 10-16.47, which specifically states that public park and recreation improvements provided by the developer shall be credited against the fees or dedication required by the ordinance.
 Therefore, staff recommends that the credit be based on the actual Engineer's Estimate that is submitted with the construction documents.
-As written, the proposed condition of approval would allow the City to review and approve the Estimate and to cap any individual line items or costs submitted by the developer that are unreasonable based on the City's estimates (proposed Condition Nos.
-44 and 45).
-It is essential to note that credits may not be provided for required frontage improvements, access to the public pathway or any C3 improvements which would all be required as standard conditions of the development.
+As written, the proposed condition of approval would allow the City, in consultation with HARD, to review and approve the Estimate and to cap any individual line items or costs submitted by the developer that are unreasonable based on the City's estimates.